ori-goals/POMCGraphSearch.jl/docs/example_common_benchmarks.md

 This section provides recommended settings for the benchmarks reported in the POMCGS paper.
 Users can further tune parameters.
 For example, by increasing `max_planning_secs` or `num_sim_per_sa`, or decreasing `max_b_gap`, to derive an offline policy with higher performance.
+Reference computation time for each domain is also provided given an modern i7 CPU.

 ---